yasirusama61/ConvLSTM-SOC-Estimation-Project/README.md

 ---

 ### ✅ Conclusion

-The **ConvLSTM** architecture proves to be a reliable and accurate solution for **SOC estimation**.
-Its ability to generalize across unseen data and maintain high performance under varying temperature conditions makes it a suitable candidate for real-world **Battery Management Systems**.
+The **ConvLSTM** architecture has demonstrated its potential as a reliable and accurate solution for **SOC estimation**, achieving consistent performance across various temperature conditions.
+Its hybrid nature combines the strengths of **LSTMs** for temporal dependencies and **CNNs** for spatial feature extraction, enabling it to outperform standalone Temporal CNN and LSTM models.

 <p align="center">
   <img src="https://img.icons8.com/dusk/64/checkmark.png" alt="success" width="50">